Important RMD Information for Those Who Turned 70 ½ in 2019

-As winter rolls in and we enter the waning weeks of 2019, several end-of-year tax matters may come to mind.
-Chief among them are required minimum distributions (“RMDs”), which apply if you hold a pre-tax account (Traditional IRA, 401K, SEP IRA, etc.) and you’re age 70 ½ or higher.
-As the name implies, an RMD is an annual, IRS-mandated withdrawal of cash or assets from a tax-advantaged account.
-Those subject to RMDs have until December 31 to withdraw for a given year…unless the account holder turned 70 ½ in said year.
+As the name implies, a required minimum distribution ("RMD") is an annual, IRS-mandated withdrawal of cash or assets from a tax-advantaged account.
+Those subject to RMDs have until December 31 to withdraw for a given year…unless the account holder turned the RMD age in said year.

 If you turned 70 ½ in 2019 and you hold a pre-tax account, you needn’t worry about the upcoming December 31 deadline; you actually have until April 1, 2020.